Sakhalin Koreans: Personal and family names

-Korean surnames, when Cyrillized, may be spelled slightly differently from the romanisations used in the US; the resulting common pronunciations also differ, as can be seen in the table at right.
+Korean surnames, when Cyrillized, may be spelled slightly differently from the romanisations used in English; the resulting common pronunciations also differ, as can be seen in the table at right.
 Furthermore, Korean naming practices and Russian naming practices conflict in several important ways.
 While most members of the older generations of Sakhalin Koreans used Korean names, members of the younger generations favor their Russian names.
 However, with the increasing exposure to South Korean pop culture, some younger Koreans have named their children after characters in Korean television dramas.
 The use of patronymics is not widespread.

 In addition to Korean names, the oldest generation of Sakhalin Koreans are often legally registered under Japanese names, which they had originally adopted due to the sōshi-kaimei policy of the Japanese colonial era.
 After the Soviet invasion, the Sakhalin authorities conducted name registration for the local Koreans on the basis of the Japanese identity documents issued by the old Karafuto government; as of 2006, the Russian government uniformly refused requests for re-registration under Korean names.